ndwang/beam_vae/README.md

 # VAE Training Pipeline

 A Variational Autoencoder (VAE) training pipeline for frequency map reconstruction, designed for NERSC Perlmutter.
+See [BeamVAE.md](docs/BeamVAE.md) for the coordinate convention and physics motivation.

 ## Table of Contents